| |

 Is Busan worth visiting?

-The streets are colorful, there are plenty of things to do and see, and the food is delicious and fresh.
+The streets are colorful, plenty of things to do and see, and the food is delicious and fresh.

 How many days in Busan?

-As many as you can spare out of your itinerary!
-If you can only spend a weekend or 3 days in Busan, that is ok.
+As many as you can spare from your itinerary!
+If you can only spend a weekend or 3 days in Busan, that is okay.

 But we spent one week in the city and would love to return at some point.